MobyGamer/XDC/README.md

 hardware.
 It was found during development that careful measurement and calculation could achieve >95% accuracy, but it was too close to a competition deadline to rewrite quickly, so here it is.
-You can run it in DOSBox or a virtual session (ie. Windows XP in VirtualBox) without any trouble, with some limitations such as 8.3 filenames required.
+You can run it in DOSBox or a virtual session (ie. Windows XP in VirtualBox) without any trouble, albeit with some DOS-era limitations such as required 8.3 filenames.

+Compiling the code requires some files from my \UNITS repository, so grab that as well.